VMLYR/journey-driven-development/en/02_process/04_devops.md

 ## DevOps

-DevOps is a set of technical, architectural, and cultural practices for teams developing and operating the software that enables customer journeys and delivers value.
+DevOps is a set of cultural, architectural, and technical practices for teams developing and operating the software that enables customer journeys and delivers value.
 DevOps applies principles from improvement of physical manufacturing to the IT value stream.
-The technical practices include techniques for automation of application delivery and deployment, infrastructure as code, and automated testing.
+DevOps depends on a culture that breaks down silos between the work of development, operations, quality and security.
 Architecturally, DevOps includes decisions to organize infrastructure and applications for agility and resiliency.
-Finally, DevOps depends on a culture that breaks down silos between the work of development, operations, quality and security.
+The technical practices include techniques for automation of application delivery and deployment, infrastructure as code, and automated testing.

 ### Manufacturing and IT Value Stream